gardener/dependency-watchdog/docs/concepts/prober.md

 3. If and when a lease probe fails, then it will initiate a scale-down operation for dependent resources as defined in the prober configuration.
 While scaling down the resource prober will annotate the deployment of the resource with `dependency-watchdog.gardener.cloud/meltdown-protection-active`.
 This annotation can be checked to ensure not to scale up these resources during a regular shoot maintenance or an out-of-band shoot reconciliation.
 4. In subsequent runs it will keep performing the lease probe.
 If it is successful, then it will start the scale-up operation for dependent resources as defined in the configuration.
 It shall also remove the `dependency-watchdog.gardener.cloud/meltdown-protection-active` from deployment metadata of all scaled up resources.

->Manual Intervention/Override of DWD behavior:   j
+> **Manual Intervention/Override of DWD behavior**:
+>
-In case where you don't want DWD to act on a resource during a meltdown, you can annotate the said resource deployment with `"dependency-watchdog.gardener.cloud/ignore-scaling"` annotation.
+> In case where you don't want DWD to act on a resource during a meltdown, you can annotate the said resource deployment with `"dependency-watchdog.gardener.cloud/ignore-scaling"` annotation.
 This will ensure that prober will not act on such resource.
 When this ignore scaling annotation is put by an operator, the `dependency-watchdog.gardener.cloud/meltdown-protection-active` annotation shall be removed to avoid any ambiguity.

 ### Prober lifecycle